Pilani

-Pilani is a small town located in the Jhunjhunu district of Rajasthan, India.
-The town is best known as the location of BITS Pilani.
+Pilani is a town located in the Jhunjhunu district of Rajasthan, India.
+The town is best known as the location of BITS Pilani and the birthplace of G. D. Birla.

 Demographics

 As of the 2011 census of India, Pilani has a population of 29,741 of which 51% are males and 49% females.
 The average literacy rate is 72%.
 Male literacy is 80% and female 63%.
 12% of the population is under 6 years of age.

 Geography

 Climate

 Pilani has a semi-arid climate, typical of North Western India.
 Summers, which last from late March till the end of June are extremely hot and dry.
 They are followed by the monsoon months of July, August and early September, where temperatures drop slightly, and the humidity rises sharply.
 The months from late October to early March see warm days, and cool to chilly nights, with very dry conditions.
 Pilani encounters regular dust storms during the summer season, often leading to power outages.